PokemonAutomation/pokemonautomation.github.io/docs/DeviceResearch.md

 While we currently support a handful of microcontrollers, in reality, we have looked at many more boards.

+In order for a board to be usable, it must support at least one following:
+- Bluetooth Classic
+- USB OTG

+For wireless controllers, Bluetooth Classic (BTC) is the protocol for the Switch 1 controllers, yet it is also a dying protocol since the world has moved to Bluetooth Low Energy (BLE).
+While many boards support wireless and Bluetooth, very few of them support BTC.
+If they support Bluetooth, they only support BLE.
+The (original) ESP32 and the Raspberry Pi Pico W are the only boards that still retain built-in support for BTC.
+Later ESP32 models only support BLE.

+For wired controllers, you need USB OTG.
+While many boards support USB OTG, almost all of them lack an easy 2nd way to connect to the computer.
+Thus almost everything requires an external UART to do so.
+The ESP32-S3 remains the only board that has both USB OTG and a built-in USB-UART TTL.
+While there are board with multiple USB ports, all the ones we have found have power circuitry that is incompatible with the setup that we need.

 ## Currently Supported Boards

 |**Name** | **Specs** | **Capabilities** | **Target Controllers** | **Verdict** |